GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

     COLUMNS_LISTS['<module>_view'] = ['list', 'of', 'columns']

-For each module, use the following syntax to configure columns to export as CSV.
+For each module, use the following syntax to configure columns to export as CSV or SHP.

 ::